 - Connected “smart cities” – Fog computing architecture may be increasingly utilized to create “smart cities”, and monitor things like utility consumption, transit, water consumption and quality, and other such basic metrics of public health and quality of life.

-Fog computing allows all of this data to be interpreted at the source for faster responses, and then aggregated into a central database.
+It allows all of this data to be interpreted at the source for faster responses, and then aggregated into a central database.
 And because useless or irrelevant data can be discarded in real-time, it’s easier for city officials to get insights into what can be done better in the city.

 - Better real-time analytics – Fog computing can be used in hundreds of different ways for better real-time analytics.
 Let’s take manufacturing, for example.
 Fog computing can be used to quickly assess quality of products and to gain other such insights at each manufacturing plant.
 Then, this data is distributed into a larger data center, in order to gather insights about the performance of each individual facility, and compare them.